 On July 1, 2020, we began a new six-month compliance sampling monitoring period in University Park.
 Compliance samples allow us to measure lead levels in water that has sat stagnant in customers’ pipes for six or more hours and is therefore at a higher risk for lead exposure.

-In January, we collected 58 compliance samples from University Park homes and businesses – well above the 40 required by regulation for the entire six-month period – so we could better understand the chemistry in customers’ pipes and track our treatment’s progress.
+In July 2020, we collected 66 compliance samples from University Park homes and businesses so we could better understand the chemistry in customers’ pipes and track our treatment’s progress.

 Moving forward, on an ongoing monthly basis, we will collect additional compliance samples from homes within our existing sampling pool.
 To keep the public and other stakeholders informed of our progress, all results will be shared on this page by the 10th of each month.

 Customers can call 877.987.2782 at any time to request water sampling.

 Overall water quality in University Park has improved, but data continue to show that it is critical that impacted customers regularly use their tap water to fully resolve this situation.